Why traditional SEO is breaking and what’s replacing it

 The top organic link now gets less than 25% of clicks.
 AI-generated summaries, ads, and zero-click answers are cannibalising attention. - Zero-click results are the norm, not the exception.

-Google’s SGE, ChatGPT, and Perplexity give users instant, AI-curated answers — without ever needing to visit a website. - Content is over-commoditised.
+Google’s AIO, ChatGPT, and Perplexity give users instant, AI-curated answers — without ever needing to visit a website. - Content is over-commoditised.

 When everyone is publishing 2,000-word SEO blogs on the same topics, relevance becomes a race to the bottom — unless you differentiate through context, location, or depth.